zhao-shihan/MACE/README.md

 ## Introduction

 This software is designed for MACE experiment.
-For now, it's for designing the experiment.
 MACE software consists of several modules: SimMACE, SimMTransport, ReconSpectrometer, Geometry, DataModel.
 "SimMACE" is designed for the simulation of the whole experiment.
 "SimMTransport" handles the transport of muonium in target after produced, as a physics process in SimMACE.
 "SimMTransport" can be run independently aim at calculate the yield of a target, see it's README for detail.
 "ReconSpectrometer" handles track reconstruction in the spectrometer.
 "Geometry" handles the construction of detector geometry, provides a universial interface of detector geometry.
 "DataModel" provides a interface for datamodel of each detector, transportable between modules.

 ## How to Build